mohammad53eu/KVStore/README.md

 - [ ] Raft consensus for leader election
 - [ ] Monitoring dashboard and metrics

+## Contributing

+This is primarily a learning project, but feedback, suggestions, and issues are welcome!
+If you find a bug or have an idea for improvement:

+1. **Open an issue** to discuss the problem or feature
+2. **Fork the repository** and make your changes
+3. **Submit a pull request** with a clear description

+Feel free to use this project as a learning resource or starting point for your own key-value store implementation!

 ## Learning Objectives

 This project demonstrates: